-Isis Mobile Wallet launching nationwide later this year with support from AT&T, T-Mobile and VerizonAlex Wagner - Deputy Managing Editor, News Desk
+Isis Mobile Wallet launching nationwide later this year with support from AT&T, T-Mobile and VerizonAlex Wagner - Editorial Director of News and Content

 The Isis mobile payment system has been in the works for a long time.
 The NFC-based service was first announced as a joint venture involving AT&T, T-Mobile and Verizon back in 2010, and after hitting a slight delay in Sept.
 2012, Isis finally began trials of its mobile payment program in Austin and Salt Lake City in Oct.
 2012.
 Fast-forward 9 months, and it appears that the service is finally ready for primetime.